johnhatvani/JustATableCellFactory/README.md

 	`return [cellClass heightFromObject:modelObject atIndexPath:indexPath];`

 ####3: TODO's
-The project is in no way complete and here are _some_ of the things i plan on doing before 1.0
+The project is in no way complete and here are _some_ of the things I plan on doing before 1.0

 - Cocoapods - Integrate this into cocoapods
 - AppleDoc - HTML generated and Xcode integrated appledoc comments
-- ViewController based mapping - Add functionality to easily add/preserve ViewController -> Cell mapping.
+- View Controller based mapping - Add functionality to easily add/preserve ViewController -> Cell mapping.
 - A Proper Demo - Learn by doing and by looking at what I did.